Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_engine.md

 - `#!dae var int address`
     Address of an engine function to which the function should be attached.
 - `#!dae var int oldInstr`
-    The length in bytes of the instruction to be found at 'address', at least 5 bytes.
+    The length in bytes of the instruction to be found at `address`, at least 5 bytes.
 Can be seen in IDA.
 - `#!dae var string function`
     Name of Daedalus function to be called.